kubernetes-sigs/secrets-store-csi-driver/pkg/providers/azure/README.md

 # Azure Key Vault Provider for Secret Store CSI Driver

+Azure Key Vault provider for Secret Store CSI driver allows you to get secret contents stored in Azure Key Vault instance and use the Secret Store CSI driver interface to mount them into Kubernetes pods.

+## Demo

+_WIP_

+## Usage

+This guide will walk you through the steps to configure and run the Azure Key Vault provider for Secret Store CSI driver on Kubernetes.

+## Install the Secrets Store CSI Driver (Kubernetes Version 1.15.x+)
+Make sure you have followed the [Installation guide for the Secrets Store CSI Driver](https://github.com/deislabs/secrets-store-csi-driver#usage).

-The Azure Key Vault Provider offers two modes for accessing a Key Vault instance: Service Principal and Pod Identity.
+The Azure Key Vault Provider offers two modes for accessing a Key Vault instance:
+1. Service Principal
+1. Pod Identity

 ## OPTION 1 - Service Principal